Sled Workout

 Power Sled Shoulder Press

-If your sport requires an explosive overhead motion or you are looking to build your delts this is a good way to perform shoulder press.
+If your sport requires an explosive overhead motion or you are just looking to build your delts, this is a good way to perform shoulder press.

 Start: Collect the slack of the cables facing away from the power sled.

-Begin the motion: Keep your core drawn in and your spine in neutral alignment and explosively push your arms forward trying to keep your elbows and forearms inline with your torso.
+Begin the motion: Keeping your core drawn in and your spine in neutral alignment, explosively push your arms forward while trying to keep your elbows and forearms inline with your torso.

-Modifications: You can vary the angle of your shoulder press to accommodate for a variety of sport specific sled workouts.
+Modifications: You can vary the angle of your shoulder press to accommodate a variety of sports-specific sled pull workouts.

 Power Sled Rear Lateral Deltoid Raises

-Many people get infatuated with working the muscles on the front side of the body but forget to work the important muscles in the upper middle back and shoulders.
+Many people become infatuated with working the muscles on the front side of the body and forget to work the important muscles in the upper middle back and shoulders.

 This combination of a rear deltoid raise and lateral raise will strengthen the chronically weak muscles.